wahajenius/docs-content/content/tutorials/communication/guide-to-shift-out/guide-to-shift-out.md

 ### 3. Add a second set of LEDs.

-In this case I added green ones so when reading the code it is clear which byte is going to which set of LEDs
+In this case I added green ones so when reading the code it is clear which byte is going to which set of LEDs.

 ![](assets/ShftOutExmp2_3.gif)